 - More than 1,100 companies from German-speaking countries have subsidiaries in the U.S. There are over 200 German-based firms in Michigan alone.

 - 18% of books worldwide are written in German.

 - Among many academic programs requiring or recommending German are: anatomy, art, history, biochemistry, biology, biomedical physics, botany, chemistry, design, engineering, film studies, genetics, linguistics, logic and methodology of science, molecular biology, music near eastern studies, philosophy, physical science, physics, physiology, religious studies and zoology.

 - German is a key language in the European Union and in the rapidly growing markets of Central and Eastern Europe.

 - German companies in the U.S. pay the German-speaking employees premium salaries.

-- Many people don't realize that German is the most widely spoken language in Europe (as a native language in seven countries: Germany, Austria, Switzerland, Liechtenstein, Italy, Luxembourg and Belgium)
+- German is the most widely spoken language in Europe (as a native language in seven countries: Germany, Austria, Switzerland, Liechtenstein, Italy, Luxembourg and Belgium)

 The Undergraduate catalog gives a detailed description of the programs and courses offered by our department.
 Browse the online undergraduate catalog.